Editor’s note: This article was first published in March 2020 and has been updated for relevance.

 It offers two separate grants, covering the period of coronavirus disruption:

 - The second is a grant of 70% of your average monthly profits to cover a further three-month period, capped at £6,570 in total.
-This can be claimed as of August 2020.
+This can be claimed now.
 This grant is lower than the first to ensure parity with the Coronavirus Job Retention Scheme, which introduces a similar limitation for that period.

 Eligible self-employed people can claim both grants, or either.
 You don’t need to have claimed the first to claim the second.